JULY LITERARY BIRTHDAYS

 - Perry Mason-creator Erle Stanley Gardner (1889; d.1970)

-- Australian novelist Christina Stead (1902), whose best-known novel is The Man Who Loved Children
+- Australian novelist Christina Stead (1902; d.1983), whose best-known novel is The Man Who Loved Children

 - July 18